What you can do against Internet Explorer's latest 0-day vulnerability (April 2014)

-Microsoft released a security advisory on Saturday that offers information about a recently disclosed vulnerability affecting all versions of the company's web browser Internet Explorer.
+Microsoft released a security advisory on Saturday that informs customers about a disclosed vulnerability affecting all versions of the company's web browser Internet Explorer.

 Microsoft is aware of limited attacks targeting Internet Explorer, and that a successful exploit of it allows remote code execution on the affected system.